 The company on June 10, celebrated the fifth anniversary of its being mustered into the Minnesota National Guard.
 The soldiers had a large banquet dinner with a few cases of beer to make the celebration more festive.
 Major Ernest Miller gave a talk about the company’s history since it was formed in Brainerd.
 Many felt this was done for the benefit of the men from selective service.
 After dinner, they went to the theater that was located by their barracks and watched the official training film of the University of Minnesota football team.
 Ironically, the Golden Gophers’ official photographer’s son was in C Company.

+Different newspapers speculated that the battalion was being sent to the Philippines.
+The reality was there were only three places where the tanks could be sent; Alaska, Hawaii, or the Philippines.
+Alaska was already eliminated since B Company was being sent there.
 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
-Besides the 194th at Ft.
-Lewis, the group was made up of the 70th and 191st Tank Battalions – both had been National Guard medium tank battalions – at Ft.
-Meade, Maryland, the 193rd at Ft.
+Besides the 194th, the tank group was made up of the 70th and 191st medium tank battalions at Ft.
+Meade, Maryland.
+The 70th was regular Army while the 191st had been a National Guard tank battalion.
+The 193rd at Ft.
 Benning, Georgia, and the 192nd at Ft.
-Knox, Kentucky.
+Knox, Kentucky, were also part of the tank group.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
-It is known that the military presence in the Philippines was being built up at the time, so in all likelihood, the entire tank group had been scheduled to be sent to the Philippines.
-On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
-Two days later, on August 15, the 194th received its orders to go overseas.
-The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
-It is also known that the 193rd Tank Battalion was sailing to Hawaii on its way to the Philippines when Pearl Harbor was attacked.
+It is also known that the 193rd Tank Battalion had sailed for Hawaii – on its way to the Philippines – when Pearl Harbor was attacked.
 After it arrived in Hawaii, the battalion was held there.
 The 70th and 191st never received orders for the Philippines because of the war.
-It is known at least one heavy tank battalion had been scheduled to be sent, but it appears one had not been selected.
 Some military documents from the time show the name of the Provisional Tank Group in the Philippines as the First Provisional Tank Group.

-Members of the battalion who were married or over the age of 29 were given the opportunity to resign from federal service.
+Walter was given the opportunity to resign from service because of his age and the fact that he was married and the father of two children.
 His wife and children had moved to Washington State to be with him.
 His son, Don, recalled the event: “I’ll always remember when they left.
 They had been out training when the tanks rolled through town.
 My dad threw out a note for my mom that she should come out and pick him up.”
 A friend picked up the note and gave it to his mom.
 That night, he remembered the scene in their kitchen.
 “I remember him telling us that he had to go.
 It was a sad time.”

 The ships crossed the International Dateline on Tuesday, September 16, and the date became Thursday, September 18.
 On Friday, September 26, the ships entered Manila Bay at about 7:00 in the morning.
 The soldiers remained on board and disembarked at 3:00 P.M. and were taken by bus to Fort Stotsenburg.
 The battalion’s maintenance section, remained behind at the pier, with 17th Ordnance, to unload the tanks and reattach the tanks’ turrets which had been removed so the tanks would fit in the ship’s hold.